hemanthkumargr/docs/broadleafConcepts/Database-Configuration.md

 In order to change the database properties per environment, here are the steps:

 1. Configure your JNDI data sources according to your server's documentation.
-For the local Jetty server, you can see the configuration in site/src/webapp/WEB-INF/jetty-env.xml, which should be ignored unless running in Jetty Server.
-In most cases, and using the default configuration, you should only need a single data source with a JNDI name of `jdbc/web`.
+For the local Jetty server, you can see the configuration in `site/src/webapp/WEB-INF/jetty-env.xml`, which should be ignored unless running in Jetty Server.
+In most cases, and using the default configuration, you will need three data sources, `jdbc/web`, `jdbc/secure`, and `jdbc/storage`.
+(You cannot combine these into one because you cannot bind multiple transaction managers to one JNDI datasource)

-2. Open site/src/webapp/WEB-INF/applicationContext-datasources.xml and ensure that it is configured according to your JNDI configuration.
-It should not need to be changed unless you are using a different JNDI name for webDS, or unless you are going to use different database schemas for webSecureDS or webStorageDS (note that typically you should not need to change this file).
+2. Open `site/src/webapp/WEB-INF/applicationContext-datasources.xml` and ensure that it is configured according to your JNDI configuration.
+It should not need to be changed unless you are using a different JNDI name for your datasources (Typically, you should not need to change this file).

-3. If you added additional JNDI properties, or did not use the default JNDI name of the webDS (`jdbc/web`), then you'll need to modify the site/src/webapp/WEB-INF/web.xml file (note that typically should not need to change this):
+3. If you added additional JNDI properties, or did not use the default JNDI name of the webDS (`jdbc/web`), then you'll need to modify the `site/src/webapp/WEB-INF/web.xml` file (note that typically should not need to change this):
 ```xml
 <resource-ref>
   <!-- Change this JNDI name and/or add additional resource-refs for new JNDI names.